evilgeniuscreative/korilla-restaurant/README.md

 **Optional:** render the toppings

-Add the next two receipts to state and make two more `Receipt` components so that you get a view like this (some css has been implemented already for you)
+Add the next two receipts to state and make two more `Receipt` components so that you get a view like this.
+Some css has been implemented already for you, take a look at class names in the various css files.

 ![korilla receipts rendered Mark](https://i.imgur.com/27V4KW8.png)